All Episodes

 We've added a replica of my bust from the Hall of Famous Missourians.

-On each side of the bust.
+On each side of the bust, we have two 2F by T vending machines.

-In the in the Limbaugh Broadcast Museum, a couple of vending machines for two if by T. These look so good we're gonna have to make them.
+In the Limbaugh Broadcast Museum, a couple of vending machines for 2F by T.

 You can click on the faces of nearly 40 famous people and hear me impersonating them.

-We've got Clinton, Perot, Obama, we got Alabama Senator Howell Heflin.
+We got Alabama Senator Howell Heflin.

-We even have the famous Judge Susan Hirchner from the Clarence Thomas Confirmation hearings.
+We even have the famous Judge Susan Hirchner from the Clarence Thomas confirmation hearings.

-Who my Angelou, now we have to add my Angelou.
+Now we have to add my Angelou.

 We've also made some updates to existing parts of the museum, which people can explore and find.